 - To access this grant item you should first discuss your plans with your Agricultural Advisor who will be best placed to recommend a course of action - Ideas involving on farm water management may require specialist advice and/or consultation with the Environment Agency - There must be a direct water quality benefit from the work you propose - The benefits of your idea to water quality must be sufficiently explained in your application - Applications must include costings/quotes for proposed work.

 Examples

 - Equipment to allow dry cleaning of livestock yards

 - Low ground pressure tyres

-- Nitrate inhibitors.
+- Nitrate inhibitors

+- Crop nitrogen sensors

+- · Inter row weeders.